LogoOsome

 • Pay income tax on your profits

-• Register for VAT if your turnover is more than £85,000
+• Register for VAT (Value Added Tax) if your turnover is more than £90,000

-• Assemble the paperwork before registering a business
+• Assemble the paperwork before you register your business

 Partnership

 A partnership is an agreement between two or more people to share profits, losses and other rights in a business venture.
-A written contract forms partnerships usually called a partnership agreement or partnership deed, which sets out how profits and losses will be shared between owners during the term of the agreement.
+Partnerships are typically formalised through a written contract, known as a partnership agreement or partnership deed, which outlines how profits and losses will be distributed among the partners

 Here's how to register your business as a partnership:

-2. Brainstorm a business name and ensure that it is unique.
+• Choose a business name that is unique.
 You can use our company name check tool to ensure your prospective company name hasn't already been taken.
 As a general rule of thumb, consider choosing a name that any other business in the world hasn't used.
 This will help you have a global appeal should you expand to other parts of the world.
 Also, ensure that your name doesn't violate the guidelines and is free of offensive words.
+The UK government maintains a list of sensitive words that you need to obtain permission to use in a business name.
 Once you have a registered company name, you can move on to the next step.

 Limited Company

 Once recognised as a separate legal entity by the Companies House, limited companies can trade, buy or sell assets, borrow money, take on other people's debts, distribute to its members, pay dividends and offer company shares to interested buyers.
-They can also become legal employers to help grow the business, which means increased responsibility, such as managing payroll and paying for employee National Insurance.
-However, you can claim an allowance to reduce your tax bill by providing workplace pensions to eligible staff.
+Limited companies can also become legal employers to help grow the business, which means increased responsibility, such as managing payroll and paying for employee National Insurance.
+However, providing workplace pensions to eligible staff can help reduce your tax bill.

 To register your business as a limited company, you must:

-• Choose the type of limited company you want to be recognised as.
+• Choose the type of limited company you want to establish.

-• Select a unique business name that doesn't violate copyright or offend anybody.
+• Select a unique business name that doesn't violate copyright or offend others.

-• Once you receive your company registration number and the Certificate of Incorporation, you can register for VAT(Value Added Tax) if your turnover crosses £85,000 for the financial year.
+• Once you receive your company registration number and the Certificate of Incorporation, you can register for VAT later if you meet the requirements.
+The detailed rules for VAT registration are outlined in the following sections.

 How Do You Register a New Business With HMRC?

-This applies to sole traders, limited companies, and a private limited company: the first step to registering a business in the UK is to start with the government site.
-This will allow you to set up business bank accounts, directorships and company status.
+This process applies to sole traders, limited companies, and partnerships: the first step to registering a business in the UK is to start with the government website.
+This will allow you to set up business bank accounts for tax-related matters and receive official recognition from HMRC.

 • The business name